 After successfully completing the course, graduates can work in nearly all sections of the archives.
 Their primary tasks are to sort and index documents, and prepare finding aids.
 They also answer readers’ questions, assist the archives’ users in their research, and support the preparation of exhibitions, tours and lectures, and the provision of information materials.

-The Archives of the Akademie der Künste offers opportunities for students wanting to take a mandatory internship as part of a training or degree course.
-For information and enquiries, please contact Sabine Wolf, Vice Director of the Archives: email@example.com
+The Archives of the Akademie der Künste offers opportunities for students wanting to take a mandatory internship as part of a training or degree course, usually from a duration of 6 weeks.
+For information and enquiries, please contact Sabine Wolf, Vice Director of the Archives: firstname.lastname@example.org